The Evolution of Ethical Investing

 The United Nation’s Sustainable Development Goals (UN SDGs) have provided an important framework to deliver a number of sustainable outcomes for people and the planet, with the aim to achieve overall prosperity for all.
 A number of the seventeen goals (highlighted in the framework to the left) and their 169 underlying targets have been adopted by the investment universe to direct capital to create positive change.

-Because of the positive screens in place, portfolios provide solutions to a number of the sustainability challenges highlighted, from climate change to access to affordable healthcare.
-For ease of reporting to our clients, we have constructed 9 investment sectors which run through portfolios, with obvious similarities and overlaps to the UN SDGs.
-We do not manage this as a thematic portfolio, the themes just help explain our combined ESG, Impact and investment approach.
-These can be found below:
+Because of the positive screens in place, portfolios investments align to support a number of the sustainability challenges highlighted, from climate change to access to affordable healthcare.
+We provide reporting to clients on the sustainable outcomes that portfolios align to, which includes thirteen sustainable metrics for model portfolios and nine metrics for bespoke portfolios.
+We do not manage portfolios as thematic portfolios; the themes just help explain our approach.